Hilton Honors American Express Surpass Card 2023 Review

 - 7x points per dollar on dining

-- 3x points per dollar on gas
+- 3x points per dollar on all other eligible purchases

 Additionally, this card comes with some luxury benefits including complimentary Diamond Status in the Hilton Honors program, the chance to earn weekend night rewards and a $250 Hilton Resort credit each year.